 2. When the search intent is similar

-It’s normal to have many articles targeting the same keyword with a different kind of content.
+It’s normal to have many articles targeting the same keyword with different kinds of content.
 However, it will confuse Google to rank a specific page for a keyword, so it’s best to choose only one page to rank for.
-Other pages can still simultaneously exits with a mean for your content marketing or any purpose.
+Other pages can still simultaneously exits with a means for your content marketing or any purpose.

 3. When you republishing a page

 You have an old page that outdated, you decide to republish those with different URL but still want to keep old URL for reference.
 In this case, put a canonical link in an old page to tell Google that we are having a new page and you should index this one.

 4. Use absolute URLs instead of relative URL

 This is an absolute URL: <a href =“https://domain.com/abc”>

 This is relative URL: <a href = “/abc”>